lino-framework/cg/docs/directives/lino.rst

     either for themselves (self-hosting) or for a :term:`server provider` who sells this as a service to their customers.

-  Production server
+  production server

     A :term:`Lino server` designed to host one or several :term:`production sites
     <production site>`.

-  Demo server
+  demo server

     A :term:`Lino server` designed to host one or several of :term:`demo sites
     <demo site>`.

-  Framework carrier
+  Framework Carrier

-    The legal person that governs the :term:`Lino framework`.
+    The legal person that governs the :term:`Lino framework` as a :term:`software product`.
 This role is assumed *de facto* by *Rumma & Ko Ltd* as long as no other legal person takes over this responsibility.